1platform/onebe-project/README.md

 The project has the following structure:

 - `.husky` - Git Hooks that can be used at different stages of the git process.
-- `.yarn` - Stores files needed by yarn to work.
 - `src` - The sources of your application
 - `tmp` - Storage folder for temporary files.
 - `upload` - Storage folder for uploaded files.